What is mortgage life insurance and is it right for me?

 Key takeaways

-Mortgage life insurance ensures your home loan is paid off if you die within the mortgage term
+Mortgage life insurance is a decreasing term policy, which ensures your home loan is paid off if you die within the mortgage term

 What is mortgage life insurance?